Nonreciprocal transmission in hybrid atomic ensemble-optomechanical systems: Results and discussion

-The findings from Figures \ref{fig:7} and \ref{fig:8} illustrate that an increase in mechanical damping enhances the robustness of nonreciprocity by expanding the detuning range for nonreciprocal transmission.
-This suggests that mechanical dissipation serves as a stabilizing function, akin to atomic ensemble decay, in sustaining nonreciprocal transmission.
-Overall, the above results illustrate that through modulation of phase differences, coupling strengths, and dissipation rates, it is feasible to achieve and regulate perfect nonreciprocity in the hybrid optomechanical system.
+The findings of Figures \ref{fig:7} and \ref{fig:8} illustrate that an increase in mechanical damping enhances the robustness of nonreciprocity by expanding the de-tuning range for nonreciprocal transmission.
+This suggests that mechanical dissipation serves as a stabilizing function, akin to the decay of the atomic ensemble, in the maintenance of nonreciprocal transmission.
+Overall, the results presented above illustrate that, through modulation of phase differences, coupling strengths, and dissipation rates, it is feasible to achieve and regulate perfect nonreciprocity in the hybrid optomechanical system.

 These outcomes provide a foundation for the design of nonreciprocal optical devices with implications in photonics and quantum information processing.

+It can be clearly seen from \Cref{fig:9}, that our system can show gain (amplification) and loss (decay) by carefully adjusting the value of the complex coupling constant $J_3$.